fliker2309/rsschool-cv/cv.md

 *I am here to gain new knowledge.
 To structure the existing ones.
 I would like to become a full-fledged junior programmer.*
 4. **Skills:**
 *Basic Java;
-Basic Kotlin;
+Strong Kotlin;
-Basic Android Studio;
+String Android Studio;
 Basic Git;
 Basic C++;
 Basic SQL.*